Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 Our newly proposed dataset is now available for download.
 Kindly, contact me at royston.rodrigues@protonmail.com to request for a download link.
 Please cite our paper if you find our work or dataset useful for your research.

 ## Project Updates
+- **08/04/2020** : IITB-Corridor dataset download information is on this webpage [You are free to download for Research Purposes Only]
 - **14/12/2019** : IITB-Corridor dataset is now available for download
 - **10/12/2019** : This work has been accepted at WACV 2020
 - **16/08/2019** : Initial project page online